 Managua to León

-Microbuses to León leave when full, cost 61C$ and take between 1.5 hrs and 2hrs depending on how many stops you take.
+Microbuses to León leave when full, cost 71C$ as of Sept 2018 and takes between 1.5 hrs and 2hrs depending on how many stops you take.
 Hours of operation are 4am to 8pm Monday to Sunday.

 Managua to Jinotepe